• Skip to main content

 • Casseroles - Add cooked chicken to your favorite casserole or for Chicken Veggie Pot Pie!

 • Tacos - Cast iron chicken breasts are often transformed into taco night in our house!
 Before transferring the skillet to the oven, add sliced onion and bell pepper around the seared chicken and sprinkle everything with chili powder, cumin and garlic powder.
 The onions and peppers will cook as the chicken roasts.
-Slice and add to tortillas with all the taco fixings!
+Slice and add to tortillas with all the taco fixings like Mango Corn Salsa!
 Cooked chicken is also great for sheet pan nachos or quick quesadillas in the panini press for lunch!

 • Potstickers - Homemade Chicken Apple Potstickers are simply amazing!
 This large batch freezer meal prep recipe gives you an easy stir fry at home any time!

 • Salad - Make a simple salad into a weeknight dinner by adding cast iron chicken sliced over the top!
-Try our Chopped Dinner Salad with Roasted Potatoes!
+Try our Chopped Dinner Salad with Roasted Potatoes or this Grilled Peach and Burrata Salad with Chicken!

 Equipment